azuredevcollege/trainingdays/day7/challenges/challenge-4.md

 # Answer with 'yes' when asked, that the changes will be applied.
 ```

+> **Note:** If you get an error because of the validation section in the `variables.tf` file, you probably used an older version of `terraform`.
+If you don't want to update to a newer version, just remove that section.

 **This will take up to 20 minutes to finish** - grab a coffee :) and after the script has successfully finished, save the variables/secrets from Azure to a file:

 ```zsh